- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Popular districts in Berlin

-The district also consists of the neighbourhoods of Tiergarten and Wedding; that are, in contrast to the exquisite Mitte, multicultural and less fashionable.
+The district also consists of the neighbourhoods of Tiergarten and Wedding, which are, in contrast to the exquisite Mitte, multicultural and less fashionable.
 Nevertheless, these districts can also be quite attractive.
 The Tiergarten in Berlin is what Hyde Park is to London and Central Park is to New York.
 This park, located in the Tiergarten district, is Berlin's largest and most beautiful and lifts the area's image accordingly.
 Even Wedding, despite its low-brow reputation, reveals its handsome side with imposing architectural facades.

 For expats who prefer the quiet life, the district of Charlottenburg-Wilmersdorf is a perfect choice.
-Residents are typically cosmopolitan, tradition-conscious and ambitious.
+Residents are typically cosmopolitan, tradition conscious and ambitious.

 In addition to the upmarket neighbourhoods of Grunewald and Schmargendorf, Charlottenburg stands out for its solid middle-class respectability.
 Unlike in the student districts of Friedrichshain and Prenzlauer Berg, in this neighbourhood expats can anticipate living alongside the affluent and those who value a certain quality of life.

-Although Charlottenburg-Wilmersdorf is not a hip area overall, Savignyplatz - with its countless restaurants and bars - is one neighbourhood that’s become a magnet for the younger generation.
+Although Charlottenburg-Wilmersdorf is not a hip area overall, Savignyplatz, with its countless restaurants and bars, is one neighbourhood that’s become a magnet for the younger generation.